David Ban

 Hello!
 I'm David, a computer science graduate from UC Berkeley.

-Currently working at Houlihan Lokey under their Data and Analytics department, but am doing full stack development on a new software for the company for bankers.
+Currently working at Houlihan Lokey full time as a software developer doing full stack development building an AI driven tool for bankers.
 I'm also doing a part time masters at Georgia Tech with a 4.0 GPA

 In addition to school and work, I constantly seek opportunities to expand my knowledge.
 I have attended numerous hackathons, game jams, and organized several math tournaments for high school and middle school students including the Berkeley Math Tournament.
-I also did research at the Center for New Music and Audio Technologies (CNMAT) at Berkeley where I utilized generative AI to create reactive music videos.
 I am also a founding officer of the Dance Games @ Berkeley, which hosts and maintains the Dance Dance Revolution machine on campus.
 You can see our website which I helped build here.

 Resume